Living-Donor Kidney Transplant Donor Story: Meet Courtney Bost

 The Challenge: The Decision

-Kathy Bost encouraged Courtney and her brother-in-law to trust UPMC.
+When Courtney's husband needed a transplant, her sister Kathy Bost encouraged them to trust UPMC.
 Traveling for expertise was a small price to pay for peace of mind.

 Courtney says, “The level of confidence the UPMC surgeon had wasn’t even on the same planet compared to the retrieval surgeon who wanted to do it [locally].
 It was an unbelievable difference.”

 She did a lot of research about living-donation.
 Concerned that there could be potential health risks involved, her husband was really against her doing it; he wanted to wait for a deceased donor.